David-OConnor/pyflow/README.md

 - It keeps dependencies in the project directory, in `__pypackages__`.
-This is subtle, but reinforces the idea that there's no hidden state to be concerned with.
+This is subtle, but reinforces the idea that there's no hidden state.

 - It will always use the specified version of Python.
-This is a notable problem, for example, with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
+This is a notable limitation in `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.

 - Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies. (ie: Your package requires `Dep A>=1.0` and `Dep B`.
-`Dep B` requires Dep `A==0.9`) There are many cases where `Poetry` and `Pipenv` will fail to resolve dependencies, but we're able to by doing this.
-Try it for yourself with a few random dependencies from [pypi](https://pypi.org/); there's a good change you'll hit this problem using `Poetry` or `Pipenv`.
+`Dep B` requires Dep `A==0.9`) There are many cases where `Poetry` and `Pipenv` will fail to resolve dependencies.
+Try it for yourself with a few random dependencies from [pypi](https://pypi.org/); there's a good chance you'll hit this problem using `Poetry` or `Pipenv`.
 Limitations: This will not work for some compiled dependencies, and attempting to package something using this will trigger an error.